 Some temporary changes as I prepare to launch the new site:

 TV Shows are referenced in some places on the site.
 It is pulling these references from the new backend; however, the functionality is not yet complete and the current frontend cannot interface with the new responses from the backend to actually display any TV Show content.
-TV Show search-ability and information will become available when the new website launches, and won’t be available prior to that.
+The ability to search TV Shows and display their information will become available when the new website launches, and won’t be available prior to that.

 Some API’s are returning slightly different responses with modified organization.
 This is temporary while the old frontend still exists.
 Once the website is completely overhauled, the responses will return to the original organization.